The 2026 reality: code is cheaper, failures are quieter

 Key Takeaway

-Shipping safely: evaluation gates, red teams, and AI-aware SRE
+Shipping safely: evaluation gates, red teams, and SRE that understands semantics

 # Example: simplified LLM gateway routing + safety policy (pseudo-YAML)